data-apis/dataframe-api/spec/02_use_cases.md

 ```

 The API documented here describes what the developer of the plotting library can expect
 from the object `data`.
-In which ways can interact with the data frame object to extract
+In which ways can interact with the dataframe object to extract
 the desired information.

 An example of this are Seaborn plots.
 For example, the